-Inventories in stock purchased from these entities amounted to \$184,992 and \$161,789 as of December 31, 2011 and 2010, respectively.
+Inventories in stock purchased from these entities amounted to \$105,260 and \$184,992 as of December 31, 2012 and 2011, respectively.

-(b) Metallurg-Trust
+(b) Metallurg Trust

-In 2010, the Group started transactions with a trading company Metallurg-Trust, a party which can be significantly influenced by the Group through business relationships.
-Metallurg-Trust is mostly involved in reselling the goods produced by Russian metallurgical plants described in Note 9(a) above on the domestic market and supplying raw materials and semi-finished goods.
-During the years ended December 31, 2011 and 2010, the Group sold to Metallurg-Trust \$422,989 and \$220,168, respectively, of pig iron and semi-finished goods produced by CMP for further supply to the Russian metallurgical plants mentioned above.
-Receivables from Metallurg-Trust amounted to \$176,105 and \$127,760 as of December 31, 2011 and 2010, respectively.
-The Group provided to Metallurg-Trust extended credit terms varying from 90 to 180 days.
+In 2010, the Group started transactions with a trading company, Metallurg Trust, a party which can be significantly influenced by the Group through business relationships.
+Metallurg Trust is mostly involved in reselling the goods produced by Russian metallurgical plants described in Note 9(a) above on the domestic market and supplying raw materials and semi-finished goods.

+During the years ended December 31, 2012, 2011 and 2010, the Group sold to Metallurg Trust \$320,047, \$422,989 and \$220,168, respectively, of pig iron, semi-finished goods, coal and chrome produced by the Group's entities for further supply to the Russian metallurgical plants mentioned above.
+As of December 31, 2012 and 2011, the Group had receivables from Metallurg Trust in the amount of \$161,785 and \$176,105, respectively.
+The Group provided to Metallurg Trust extended credit terms varying from 30 to 180 days.
 No allowance was created against this amount as the Group considers it to be fully collectible.